dat-ecosystem-archive/docs/papers/dat-paper.md

  `32 + (40 * (42 * 2))`
 - Read the 40 bytes at that offset in the `tree` file to get the leaf node entry.
 - Read the last 8 bytes of the entry to get the length of the data entry
 - To calculate the offset of where in the `data` file your entry begins, you need to sum all the lengths of all the earlier entries in the tree.
 The most efficient way to do this is to sum all the previous parent node (non-leaf) entry lengths.
-You can also sum all leaf node lengths, but parent nodes contain the sum of their childrens lengths so it's more efficient to use parents.
+You can also sum all leaf node lengths, but parent nodes contain the sum of their children's lengths so it's more efficient to use parents.
 During Dat replication, these nodes are fetched as part of the Merkle tree verification so you will already have them locally.
 This is a log(N) operation where N is the entry index.
 Entries are also small and therefore easily cacheable.
 - Once you get the offset, you use the length you decoded above and read N bytes (where N is the decoded length) at the offset in the `data` file.
 You can verify the data integrity using the 32 byte hash from the `tree` entry.

 ##### Byte Lookup